Shake your tail feathers and experience all the colours of the rainbow nation at this free street party and parade

 - Craft kits

-- Toiletries or make-up for older girls
+- Toiletries and make-up for older girls

 - Puzzles and board games

-- Stationery, drawing and art equipment
+- Fun stationary, drawing and art supplies and equipment

-- No unlicensed riders and vehicles are permitted and traffic officials will be on duty to enforce these rules.
+- No unlicensed riders and vehicles are permitted, and traffic officials will be on duty to enforce these rules

-- No private person(s) are given permission to collect toys or funds in the name of the Toy Run, if you wish to donate and cannot attend, contact the organisers on email@example.com.
+- No private person has been given permission to collect toys or funds in the name of the Toy Run; if you wish to donate but cannot attend, please contact the organisers directly at [email protected]

 You don’t have to own a motorcycle to take part, rent a Harley-Davidson for the day and join in on this awesome experience.

 Use our events section for an up-to-date overview of happenings in Cape Town.
-Also, don’t forget to subscribe to our newsletter, follow us on Twitter, like us on Facebook, join our Google+ circle and check out our Pinterest boards for updates.
+Also, don’t forget to subscribe to our newsletter and if you have a smart phone, add m.capetownmagazine.com to your home screen for quick access on the go!